-TRiO Counselors – Jessica Lopez and Guillermo Villanueva
+TRiO Counselors – Jessica Lopez Jimenez, Guillermo Villanueva, and Brianna Clay

 - Students must meet with a TRiO counselor twice per semester.
 Counseling is designed to help students accomplish the following: define and clarify academic goals, access academic advising on Associate degrees, certificates, and transfer needs, develop and update a Student Education Plan, learn about financial aid, scholarships, and on-campus resources.

-- TRiO students should make appointments with Professor O'Connor to develop a study plan at the beginning of the semester.
+- TRiO students should make appointments with Professor Daniels to develop a study plan at the beginning of the semester.

-- TRiO students should make appointments with Professor Chavez to devise a study plan at the beginning of the semester.
+- TRiO students should make appointments with Professor Wang to devise a study plan at the beginning of the semester.